galaxyproject/training-material/topics/single-cell/tutorials/scatac-batch-correction-snapatac2/tutorial.md

 > <comment-title>  </comment-title>
 > - It is also possible to manually remove a dataset from a collection.
-> - However, the automatic method shown here can also be implemented in a workflow.
-Which makes this approach much better scalable.
+> - However, manually removing datasets can not be implemented in Galaxy workflows.
+In contrast, the automatic method shown here, can be represented in a workflow and is therefore much better scalable.
 {: .comment}

 > <hands-on-title> Extract datasets </hands-on-title>